vitornegromonte/vitornegromonte.github.io/README.md

-# John Doe - Portfolio Website
+# vitornegromonte.github.io

-A single-page, responsive portfolio website for a data scientist/researcher built with Gatsby and Tailwind CSS.
+A single-page, responsive portfolio website built with Gatsby and Tailwind CSS.

-## Features

-- **Ultra-minimalist design**: Clean, professional academic aesthetic
-- **Monochrome color palette**: Off-white background with charcoal text
-- **Custom typography**: Bricolage Grotesque for headings, Rethink Sans for body text
-- **Responsive layout**: Mobile-first design that works on all screen sizes
-- **Smooth scrolling**: Navigation links smoothly scroll to sections

 ## Sections